Skip to main content

-The American Michael Friedman, renowned philosopher of science and prominent member of the neo-Kantian school, will receive the Fernando Gil International Prize at a ceremony attended by the Minister of Science, Technology and Higher Education, Manuel Heitor, on April 4 at 6pm in Auditorium 3 of the Calouste Gulbenkian Foundation.
+American Michael Friedman, renowned philosopher of science and prominent member of the neo-Kantian school, will receive the Fernando Gil International Award at a ceremony attended by the Minister of Science, Technology, and Higher Education, Manuel Heitor, on April 4, at 6 p.m., in Auditorium 3 of the Calouste Gulbenkian Foundation.
 Admission is free.

-The jury of the Prize, which decided to honor Michael Friedman for his book Kant's Construction of nature: A Reading of the Metaphysical Foundations of Natural Science, published by Cambridge University Press (2013), was "particularly impressed by the depth and accuracy of the knowledge" of the author, who at the end of the ceremony on the 4th will deliver an original lecture, entitled Philosophy of Science between Europe and America.
+The jury for the award, which decided to honor Michael Friedman for his book Kant’s Construction of Nature: A Reading of the Metaphysical Foundations of Natural Science, published by Cambridge University Press (2013), was “particularly impressed by the depth and accuracy of the author’s knowledge.”
+At the end of the ceremony on the 4th, he will give an original lecture entitled Philosophy of Science between Europe and America.

-Michael Friedman's admiration for Kant's philosophy has been at the heart of his thinking and has produced a radically new reading of The Metaphysical Foundations of Natural Science (1786), one of Kant's most difficult texts.
-Friedman's book, Kant's Construction of nature: A Reading of the Metaphysical Foundations of Natural Science, is the first systematic English-language analysis of this text by Kant, but it will certainly be a reference for subsequent studies in any other language.
-It is not just a contribution to the history of philosophy - it is a detailed study of Kant that underlines the impact that the English physicist and mathematician Newton had on the German philosopher and can provide the basis for building contemporary philosophy of science.
+Michael Friedman's admiration for Kant's philosophy has been central to his thinking and has produced a radically new reading of The Metaphysical Foundations of Natural Science (1786), one of Kant's most difficult texts.
+Friedman's book, Kant's Construction of Nature: A Reading of the Metaphysical Foundations of Natural Science, is the first systematic analysis in English of this text by Kant, but it will certainly be a reference for further studies in any other language.
+It is not only a contribution to the history of philosophy—it is a detailed study of Kant that highlights the impact that the English physicist and mathematician Newton had on the German philosopher and can provide the basis for constructing contemporary philosophy of science.

 In previous editions, the Fernando Gil International Prize was awarded to Ladislav Kvasz, a Slovak mathematician and philosopher, to Italian Niccolò Guicciardini, for his work Isaac Newton on Mathematical Certainty and Method, and to South Korean Hasok Chang, a specialist in theoretical physics and philosophy, for his work entitled Is Water H2O?
 Evidence, Realism and Pluralism (Springer, 2012).